Rainbow Bridge in special colors for Tokyo

 So, with everyone free to do as they please, I resumed my night shoots.
 And for this article, I wanted to go to Rainbow Bridge.
 Can I hear someone saying, “Again?”.
 Yes, I’ve taken many pictures there, but this was different.

-What did the bridge's special colors mean?
+What did the special colors mean?

 In the early evening, the first color was blue.
 Blue was chosen to show respect to the medical staff who have served their communities.
 Many of them had worked tirelessly throughout the pandemic.
 As blue is often associated with credibility, trust, knowledge, cleanliness, knowledge, calm, and focus, it was the obvious choice.

 At 8 pm, blue changed to red for “red alert.”
 Even though the lockdown had ended, the pandemic hadn’t.
 People were still contracting coronavirus, and there had been big spikes in numbers.
 They needed to be reminded that Tokyo wasn’t out of danger.
 We, the public, shouldn’t get complacent.
+Who listened?

 Initially, the special colors did.
 But after visiting Odaiba, I thought they were terrible.
 After a couple of days, they lost their meaning and impact.
 To use something constantly reduces it to the mundane.
 It looks nice, but that is all.

 I took some pictures at Marine House, a small building on the beach that has a kiosk and some restaurants.
-It also has an observation deck on its third floor, not very high but good enough to get pictures of Rainbow Bridge.
-But most importantly, only a few people go there.
+It has an observation deck on its third floor, not very high but good enough to get pictures of Rainbow Bridge.
+But most importantly, few people go there.
 Once I finished, I moved to the deck near the Statue of Liberty for a different perspective.
-That turned out to be a huge mistake.
+That turned out to be a mistake.

-The Rainbow Bridge observation deck was extremely crowded.
+The Rainbow Bridge observation deck was crowded.
 Not a single person seemed worried about social distancing.
 It was the perfect place to catch the coronavirus.
 So I moved a long distance back from the crowd.
 I went home after a couple of quick shots (including that ugly fence).

 Yes, Rainbow Bridge, in its special colors, looked beautiful.
 But it brought so many people together on that observation deck.
 Most doctors probably weren’t happy about that.
+Leave questions and comments below.